Taming Hyperparameter Sensitivity in Data Attribution: Practical Selection Without Costly Retraining: A Case Study on the Regularization Term in Influence Function

-\paragraph{A sufficient condition for positive derivative.} Instead of directly solving for the stationary point, we derive a sufficient condition (\Cref{thm:sufficient-condition-positive-derivative}) for the derivative to be positive, which leads to a surrogate indicator that does not require model retraining (see \Cref{def:surrogate-indicator} in \Cref{sec:algorithm}). \begin{theorem}[Sufficient Condition for Positive Derivative] It suffices for $\dot{c_p}(\lambda; z') > 0$ if
+Instead of directly solving for the stationary point, we derive a sufficient condition (\Cref{thm:sufficient-condition-positive-derivative}) for the derivative to be positive, which leads to a surrogate indicator that does not require model retraining (see \Cref{def:surrogate-indicator} in \Cref{sec:algorithm}).
+Before we state this condition, we first introduce some key notations and their intuitive interpretations.